Fortyseven/Notebook/README.md

 * <a href="https://visualstudiogallery.msdn.microsoft.com/20b80b8c-659b-45ef-96c1-437828fe7cf2">Visual Studio 2013 Tools for Unity</a> - Kick MonoDevelop to the curb.
 Once you go VS for Unity, you never go back.
 * <a href="https://www.jetbrains.com/phpstorm/">PhpStorm</a> - Can't imagine working on PHP projects without it.
 * <a href="https://www.jetbrains.com/idea/">IntelliJ IDEA</a> - And, of course, if you're working with Java, this is your IDE.
+* <a href="http://developer.android.com/tools/studio/index.html">Android Studio</a> - Best of all, IntelliJ IDEA is the basis for the now mostly mature official IDE for Android development!
 * <a href="http://www.blender.org/">Blender</a> - An angry bear of a UI, but once you learn how to navigate this insanely great 3D modeling tool, you're in like Flynn.
 * <a href="http://www.microridge.com/comtestserial.htm">MicroRidge ComTestSerial</a> - Great terminal client for debugging serial protocols and such.
 Just works.

 ## Windows (General)
 * <a href="https://obsproject.com/">Open Broadcaster</a> - Your first and last stop for desktop streaming and local video capture.